Oracle (NYSE:ORCL) Releases Earnings Results, Beats Estimates By $0.09 EPS

-Oracle (NYSE:ORCL – Get Rating) issued its quarterly earnings data on Monday.
-The enterprise software provider reported $1.67 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.58 by $0.09, MarketWatch Earnings reports.
-Oracle had a net margin of 17.02% and a negative return on equity of 303.72%.
-The firm had revenue of $13.84 billion for the quarter, compared to the consensus estimate of $13.74 billion.
-During the same quarter in the previous year, the firm earned $1.31 EPS.
-The company’s quarterly revenue was up 16.9% compared to the same quarter last year.
+Oracle (NYSE:ORCL – Get Rating) posted its quarterly earnings results on Monday.
+The enterprise software provider reported $1.67 earnings per share for the quarter, beating analysts’ consensus estimates of $1.58 by $0.09, MarketWatch Earnings reports.
+The company had revenue of $13.84 billion for the quarter, compared to analysts’ expectations of $13.74 billion.
+Oracle had a negative return on equity of 303.72% and a net margin of 17.02%.
+Oracle’s quarterly revenue was up 16.9% on a year-over-year basis.
+During the same period last year, the firm earned $1.31 earnings per share.
 Oracle updated its Q1 guidance to $1.12-1.16 EPS.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, July 26th.
-Stockholders of record on Wednesday, July 12th will be given a dividend of $0.40 per share.
-The ex-dividend date of this dividend is Tuesday, July 11th.
-This represents a $1.60 annualized dividend and a dividend yield of 1.37%.
-Oracle’s payout ratio is 52.29%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, July 26th.
+Investors of record on Wednesday, July 12th will be paid a $0.40 dividend.
+The ex-dividend date is Tuesday, July 11th.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.37%.
+Oracle’s dividend payout ratio (DPR) is presently 52.29%.

 Analysts Set New Price Targets